 In the first part of the course I illustrate how economic models can be applied to labour market phenomena, such as labour supply and participation, labour demand by firms, and wage determination under different institutional settings.
 In parallel, I present some practical applications on the use of data to test empirically fundamental econometric relationships in the labour markets.
 The second part of the course is more policy oriented and I focus on gender issues in the labour markets of developed and developing countries.
 A number of topics will be dealt with, such as gender gaps in education and earnings, discrimination, women's empowerment in the household and the effects of climate shocks and migration.
+The exam consists in a written test and, for students who actively participate in the discussion, part of the test can be substituted by a presentation in class on one paper on the reading list I suggest.
 The course is intended for both the curricula in economics and development economics.
-The text is George J. Borjas, Labor Economics, Mc Graw Hill, $8^{\mbox{TH}}$ EDITION, 2020, and I shall provide a reading list for the topics of the second part of the course, from which the student can choose one paper to study and present.
+The text is George J. Borjas, Labor Economics, Mc Graw Hill, 8TH EDITION, 2020, and I shall provide a reading list for the topics of the second part of the course, from which the student can choose one paper to study and present.
 The exam consists in a written test and, for students who actively participate in the discussion, part of the test can be substituted by a presentation in class on one paper chosen by the student from the reading list I suggest.